Reduction Complexities in Set Theory: Several Reduction Complexities

 \begin{theorem}{ } There is a class forcing extension of $L$ which satisfies ZFC such that OrdCard$\nleq_{\text{OTM}}^{<\alpha}$DecCard for every ordinal $\alpha$. \end{theorem} \begin{proof}

 For each triple $(P,\rho,\alpha)$ consisting of a parameter-program $(P,\rho)$ and an ordinal $\alpha$, we sabotage the claim that $(P,\rho)$ reduces OrdCard to DecCard with complexity bounded above by $\alpha$.
-Let $T$ be the class of all such triples $(P,\rho,\alpha)$, and let $\leq^{T}$ be the ordering on $T$ induced by Cantor's pairing function; this is a linear ordering in order type $\text{On}$.
+Let $T$ be the class of all such triples $(P,\rho,\alpha)$, and let $\leq^{T}$ be the ordering on $T$ induced by Cantor's pairing function (used twice to encode triples); this is a linear ordering of order type $\text{On}$.